michaelnzegbuna-rgb/Ng-cloud-cost-optimization-audit-Capstone-Project/README.md

-# Cloud Cost Optimization Audit — Step-by-Step Guide
+# Nigeria Cloud Cost Optimization Audit — Step-by-Step Guide

-*Extracted from the full audit report (Cloud-Cost-Optimization-Audit-FINAL.docx / README.md).
-This is the exact sequence performed for this audit, against the Cost-Audit resource group (Azure subscription 1, South Africa North).*

 ---

-## 4. Step-by-Step Guide (Azure Portal / GUI)
+## .
+Step-by-Step Guide (Azure Portal / GUI)

 This section walks through the audit exactly as performed for this submission, using the Azure Portal graphical interface (Option A: manual GUI creation) against the resource group Cost-Audit in South Africa North.